COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Related reading: From Guatemala to Chicago: Daniel’s HIPEC journey

 I’ve had many such discussions with my patients over the years.
 I saw one patient after he was diagnosed with a form of cancer called peritoneal sarcomatosis, which happens when sarcomas develop throughout the lining of the abdomen.
 Other institutions had declined to even consult with him, telling him, “There’s nothing we can do.”

-In the meantime, my patient has moved to Florida, although he keeps coming to see me for regular follow-up visits.
+In the meantime, my patient has moved to Florida, although he has kept coming to see me for regular follow-up visits until the COVID-19 pandemic.
 I told him he doesn’t really need follow-up appointments anymore, based on his good health.
 But he told me he wants to keep coming anyway.
 When I asked him why, he said, “Every time I come, I keep the hope going.”